-Group therapy at the Counseling Center is free, unlimited and confidential.
+Group therapy at Counseling Services is free, unlimited and confidential.
 Therapy groups are for UMKC students only, but some psycho-educational groups may include UMKC staff.

 Who Can Join

 |Learning About Self & Others: Interpersonal Growth Group||Students||TBD, based on members' schedules||Counseling Services office||Accepting new members||